catalyn98/JavaProgrammingMasterclass/ReadMe.md

 </p>

 # Tech stack
-* [Java](https://www.java.com/en/) - is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible..
+* [Java](https://www.java.com/en/) - is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.

 # Prerequisites
 * JDK 17 or higher